 Second, open data from the Global Biodiversity Information Facility and Köppen-Geiger climate maps (Beck et al 2018) were used to perform crude climate matching.
 Species with minimum 20 records in one or several climate classes corresponding to current climatic conditions in Belgium (Temperate oceanic climate - Cfb and Warm-summer humid continental climate - Dfb) were selected (figure 2).
 This resulted in a list of 152 plants and 3 crayfish able to establish in the country under current climate.
-One additional plant species and 5 additional crayfish species established in neighbouring areas but not reported in commercial catalogues were added to this species list based on expert judgement.
+Two additional crayfish species established in neighbouring areas but not reported in commercial catalogues were added to this species list based on expert judgement.